Deliveroo hails doubling in orders as seeks IPO redemption

 Shu, however, said Deliveroo was "incredibly proud" of its performance in Britain and Ireland.
 "We feel great about our market position," he said.

-Grocery delivery, in partnership with supermarkets Waitrose, Aldi, Coop, Morrisons and Sainsbury’s, expanded at pace, he added, with GTV growing by more than 700% to represent more than 10% of UK GTV.
+Grocery delivery, in partnership with supermarkets Waitrose, Aldi, Coop, Morrisons (MRW.L) and Sainsbury's (SBRY.L), expanded at pace, he added, with GTV growing by more than 700% to represent more than 10% of UK GTV.

 IPO FLOP